 OSHA 1926.200 Section Summaries

 This set of guidelines governs a number of different types of accident prevention safety signs and tags.
 It also provides requirements concerning when the signs should be displayed, and what the signs should look like.
-It is essential to have a good understanding of this section in order to remain in compliance.
+It is essential to have a good understanding of this section, as well as investing in signs that are OSHA compliant.

 The danger signs mandated by OSHA follow a very specific color scheme, which is recognized throughout the country.
 The upper third of the sign must have a black background, with a red oval containing the word ‘DANGER’ written in bold, white lettering.
 On the bottom of the sign are the words, “SAFETY GLASSES MUST BE WORN AT ALL TIMES” in large black letters against a white background.